 Problem 1: Missing or Faraway Antecedents

 Our first antecedent problem concerns antecedents that are missing or very far from their corresponding pronouns.
 For example, it would be incorrect to write, “Here at work they expect us to show initiative” (1).
-In that case, “they” does not refer back to any plural noun.
+In that case, “they” does not refer to any plural noun.
 Those lurking bosses are implied but not actually mentioned.
 Therefore, the antecedent is missing.
-To solve this particular error, we just need to name who “they” is: “Our bosses expect us to show initiative.”
+To solve this particular error, we you could name the people instead of using a pronoun.
+You could say, “Our bosses expect us to show initiative.”

 For some reason the pronouns "it" and "they" seem to be especially tempting to use without an antecedent or with the wrong antecedent as you saw in the last two examples, so be especially vigilant around them (3).
 “It” and “they” also seem to be likely to appear far from their antecedents.
 Making your reader search through an entire paragraph to find the antecedent for a lagging "it" or "they" won't endear you to your audience (4).
 So when you use an “it” or a “they,” make sure a specific and definite antecedent is nearby.